JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 I don’t ever remember who lived on the 4th floor of the building before he moved in, but I do remember when he moved in.
 Mainly because he was Hispanic, had a big cookie duster of a mustache and had kinda a curly, almost-Afro-ish hair style.
 Not exactly like Oates of **Hall and Oates** but close enough.

-I was a kid so I had limited contact with him at best.
-But he seemed friendly.
-Outside in front of the building, downstairs at the mailboxes, passing each other on the staircase or even waiting for a slice of pizza around the corner at Rocco’s.
-Wherever and whenever I saw him, he was generally a cool adult.
+I was a kid—and he was obviously a full-grown adult—so I had limited contact with him at best in day-to-day building life.
+But he seemed friendly whenever and wherever I saw him.
+Whether it was outside in front of the building, downstairs at the mailboxes, passing each other on the staircase or even waiting for a slice of pizza around the corner at Rocco’s, no matter when and when I saw him, he was generally a cool adult.

-Then one weekend he flipped out.
+Then one weekend he just flipped out.

 ***